electronicvisions/brainscales2-demos/tutorial_5-plasticity_rate_coding.rst

 Each PPU has 16kiB on-chip memory.
 For a quadratic image to fit, it is therefore limited to 64x64 pixels.
 For simplicity, only one of the two PPUs is used.

-For loading and converting an image, some helpers are required:
+For loading and converting an image, some _static.common.helpers are required:

 .. code:: ipython3